EXCLUSIVE-Lockheed raises concerns over L3Harris-Aerojet deal

 If L3Harris continues to be unresponsive, Lockheed wants the Defense Department or FTC to put in place a mechanism to guarantee access to technology, St John said.

-A spokesperson for L3Harris did not comment on the concerns raised by Lockheed directly but said: "We are in an FTC process and expect the transaction to close the second half of 2023."

-The FTC declined to comment, Aerojet Rocketdyne referred requests for comment to L3Harris and Defense Department did not immediately respond to emailed requests for comment.
+L3Harris, Aerojet Rocketdyne, the FTC and Defense Department did not immediately respond to emailed requests for comment.

-L3Harris said in December it would buy Aerojet for $4.7 billion in cash as it looks to tap into rising demand for missiles because of the Ukraine conflict.
+L3Harris said in December it would buy Aerojet for $4.7 billion in cash as it looks to tap into rising demand for missiles amid the Ukraine conflict.

-RTX RTX.N executives, who opposed Lockheed's failed bid for Aerojet, have signalled they would not do the same in L3Harris' case, with RTX CEO Greg Hayes saying that L3Harris is not a competitor in the missile business in an interview with trade publication Defense One.
+RTX RTX.N executives, who opposed Lockheed's failed bid for Aerojet, have signalled they would not do the same in L3Harris' case, with RTX CEO Greg Hayes saying that L3Harris isn't a competitor in the missile business in an interview with defense trade publication Defense One.

-RTX Chief Operating Officer Chris Calio told Reuters in an interview on Monday that "any transaction that can bring investment, capability and capacity would be helpful.
+RTX Chief Operating Officer Chris Calio told Reuters in a Monday interview that "any transaction that can bring investment, capability and capacity would be helpful.
 I don't think status quo is an option."

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.